Best Golf Gloves Overall: Callaway OptiColor Glove

 One of the biggest ways to reduce moisture on the skin is through increased airflow.
-Gloves with venting help keep the skin dry and reduce the absorption of moisture in the glove’s material for better performance.
+Gloves with venting help keep the skin dry and reduce moisture absorption in the glove’s material for better performance.

 In humid conditions, the breathable fabric reduces the drying time plus keeps the skin relatively cool by reducing the moisture along the hands.

-Gloves treated with water-resistant properties can repel moisture, great for when you need more grip during unavoidable rounds in the rain.
-Instead of allowing the moisture to penetrate the glove’s material, the treatment forces the rain or sweat to bead up and run off the material.
+Gloves treated with water-resistant properties can repel moisture, which is great for when you need more grip during unavoidable rounds in the rain.
+Instead of allowing the moisture to penetrate the glove’s material, the treatment forces the rain or sweat to bead up and run off the fabric.

-In colder weather, rain-proof gloves can also provide warmth, although the thickness of the glove’s material can take time to adjust to using for the casual golfer.
+In colder weather, rain-proof gloves can also provide warmth, although the thickness of the glove’s material can take time to adjust to use for the casual golfer.

 Finding rain-proof gloves may not seem essential to the weekend warrior, but it does provide additional comfort when playing in wet conditions.

-Golf gloves come in a variety of sizes, ranging from junior sizes for young golfers through adult editions that typically cover small through xx-large.
+Golf gloves come in various sizes, ranging from junior sizes for young golfers to adult editions that typically cover small through xx-large.
 Golfers with large hands also have glove options to accommodate the extra width.